mssola/soria/README.md

 To install it, just drop the `soria-theme.el` file into your `~/.emacs.d` and load it with `load-theme`.

+## Screenshots

+I've saved some screenshots in the `screenshots` directory.
+They do not show a full sample of all the defined colors, but it will give you a good idea of the look and feel of this theme.

 ## Configuration

 This color theme defines the `soria` group, which in turn has only one